 The question most frequently asked by recipient parents is what and when to tell the child that who was a ‘product’ of egg donation.
 It is said that it’s best to inform the child at the early age and later adding and adjusting details when the child gets older and is able to comprehend more of the procedure.
-Egg donation offspring don’t have abandonment issues like the adopted children which happen to have those issues often.
-As a matter of fact children achieved by egg donation notice that their parents made the extra lengths just to have them and they are able to appreciate it.
+A child conceived via IVF with donor eggs doesn’t face issues like the adopted children who happen to often have those issues .
+As a matter of fact children born via egg donation notice that their parents go extra miles just to complete their dreams of having a baby and they are able to appreciate it.

 The emotional issues on the donor side are a little more complicated and of a different nature.
 Young donors in future life often struggle with issues of which they didn’t even think of when deciding to donate.
 Sometimes issues occur years later when donors have children of their own.
 Stories can be found on the internet and in the papers about women who started to worry about the children that were born from their donated eggs after they gave birth themselves.
 Donors happen to worry not only about the fact they will not ever meet the children of their biological lineage but also sometimes they regret that their own children won’t get to know their “half-siblings”.
 On the other hand they sometimes are afraid of the possibility of her own child to meet his relative from the egg donation not knowing they share the same genes.
 They could become intimate with each other.
 It doesn’t really look like a thing likely to happen but such cases have occurred in the past.
 Egg donors can also find themselves thinking about the time when the offspring achieved by their eggs gets to know the truth about how they were born and if, how will they react?
 Will they think of “her”?
 Would they want to seek “her”?
 Those can be very troubling questions that most probably will forever stay unanswered.

 Remember that legal regulations may vary in different countries.
 If you want to know about the legal regulations in a specific country check out our articles that are directly dealing with legal regulations.